Quentin-Moreau/telegram_forwared/README.md

 PHONE_NUMBER='<Your phone number in international format as string>'
 ```

+You may need to tweak the code to remove references to the DATABASE_URL env for local setup cause I was too lazy to do it myself.

 ## Usage

 Once ran, send a message to your bot containing the login code you juste received using the following command